Responsible AI is becoming a product requirement, not just a policy topic

 In January 2026, Anthropic published a new constitution for Claude — a detailed explanation of the values and behaviors it wants the model to follow.
 The constitution directly shapes how the model is trained and how it responds in practice.
 It is not a marketing statement or a principles page.
 It is a functional part of the system.

-This matters because it reflects a broader industry shift.
-The question is no longer just "what can the model do?" but also "how does the model behave, and who decides?"
-As AI gets deployed into enterprise environments, regulated industries, and customer-facing applications, those questions move from theoretical to urgent.
+The question is no longer just "what can the model do?" but "how does the model behave, and who decides?"

 Why this is a product problem